jasonaden/angular/aio/content/guide/observables-in-angular.md

 ## Router

-[`Router.events`](https://angular.io/api/router/Router#events) provides events as Observables, so you can use the `filter()` from RxJS to look for events of interest, and subscribe to them in order to make decisions based on the sequence of events in the navigation process:
+[`Router.events`](https://angular.io/api/router/Router#events) provides events as Observables.
+You can use the `filter()` operator from RxJS to look for events of interest, and subscribe to them in order to make decisions based on the sequence of events in the navigation process.
+Here's an example:

 ```
 import { Router } from '@angular/router';